Skip to content

 - The ‘mighty’ Pivotal was born and bred on the stud in 1993, and was the first foal by his sire Polar Falcon.
 In 1996 Pivotal won the Group 1 Nunthorpe Stakes, as did his son Kyllachy in 2002, and his grandson Sole Power in 2010 and 2014.

-- At the end of the 2016 season Pivotal is the leading European sire by number of individual Stakes winners.
-His results during his career to date stand at over 136 individual Stakes winners, including 26 Group 1 winners.
+- At the end of the 2018 and 2019 seasons Pivotal was the Champion European Broodmare Sire, with nineteen individual Group/Grade 1 winners.
+During his stud career to date, Pivotal has sired over 150 individual Stakes winners, including 32 Group 1 winners.